figma/plugin-typings/README.md

         }
     }
     ```
-    With config above, TypeScript will parse provided list of `"typeRoots"` folders for global available types (by default it's `"./node_modules/@types"`).
+    The configuration above is needed for the TypeScript compiler to use type definitions found in both `./node_modules/@types` and `./node_modules/@figma`.
+Normally, most external type definitions are from DefinitelyTyped and are installed in `/@types`, which included by TypeScript by default.
+Since we host the plugin typings separately, they are installed outside in `/@figma` instead.

     Types should become globally available without needing to use import statements.
 We do it this way because the plugin API is part of the host environment, as opposed to being a package that a plugin includes.

 ## About